Wayfarer545/aps_search/README.md

 Hi there.
 Here is my homework.
 The microservice is developed using flask, psycopg (v.3) as a Postgres ORM and elasticsearch_dsl as an official
 ES connection module.
-This works in Docker container and uses data from PostgreSQL,
+It runs as a Docker container, uses data from PostgreSQL,
 makes an index in Elasticsearch and handles GET and DELETE http requests.

 ### Get started